Range18/Converter/README.md

 # Converter
-The programme convents numbers into selected numeral system You should download setup.exe to install programme
+This app convents numbers into selected numeral system You should download setup.exe to install app
 And you have to install all c++ libraries